peterkwkwan/Programming_Theory/blockchain_programming/1_solidity.md

     1. We select our item of choice.
     2. We pay the vending machine.
     3. The vending machine returns us with the item of our choice.
+    -
+- The vending machine is automatically programmed to carry out a set of instructions based on some inputs (your choice and your money) and returns some outputs (the item).
+- Anyone can program these smart contracts, or 'vending machines', and send them to the blockchain.
+They will exist on the blockchain forever and wait for some inputs of data and return users with the programmed outputs, automatically and without fail.
+- The capabilities of smart contracts can be extremely flexible.
+Anyone is now able to build simple or complex applications on the blockchain, with the applications now having the additional powers of blockchain trust and security.